tinyheero/BICG-2016/snvs/content/lab.md

 java -jar $SNPEFF_DIR/SnpSift.jar extractFields -e "." results/mutationseq/HCC1395.museq.vcf CHROM POS ID REF ALT QUAL FILTER PR TR TA NR NA TC NI ND > results/mutationseq/HCC1395.museq.txt
 ```

 The -e parameter specifies how to represent empty fields.
 In this case, the "." character is placed for any empty fields.
-This facilities loading and completeness of data.
+This facilitates loading and completeness of data.
 For more details on the extractField() function see the [SnpSift documentation](http://snpeff.sourceforge.net/SnpSift.html#Extract).

 ## Data Exploration